 The absolute champion of the modern cafe racers is the Moto Guzzi V7 Racer.
 With no doubt one of the best looking bikes you can buy.
 It’s characteristic (grumpy and bumpy), high torque 744cc v-twin puts out around 48hp and is powered with a shaft drive.
 48hp doesn’t sound like a lot, but when you look at the dry weight of 179kg and consider the torque of 43Nm, you know that’s it’s a lot of fun to ride.
 And then that sound….!
 Count on a lot of neck-twists when riding this beauty!

 The VII model (2015 and up) has more power and some new features like ABS, traction control (!), 6 gears and a better weight distribution.

 Also the other V7’s (V7 Classic, V7 Stone, V7 Special) are cool retro bikes.
 The custom parts list is extensive and expensive, but why change this beautiful design?

 PS.
-I’ve actually bought one myself last April and one thing is for sure: it’s an awesome ride!
+I actually have a 2014 V7 RAcer and one thing is for sure: it’s an awesome ride!